manyfold3d/website/sysadmin/security.md

 If these are set, the container will start and set up as root, but then drop to this less privileged user when actually running the app.

-If not set, the application will run as root, but will continuously warn admins to fix it, and will fail to start in a future release, probably v1.0.0.
+If not set, the application will run as root, but will continuously warn admins to fix it.
+If you 100% know what you're doing and accept the security risk, you can disable that warning by setting the intentionally-scary-sounding `SUDO_RUN_UNSAFELY` environment variable to `enabled` (on v0.98.0+ only).
+This may be appropriate on some PaaS systems that don't provide the ability to as a specific non-privileged user.

 To get your user and group IDs, run `id` and look at the `uid` and `gid` values.